Granada and the Alhambra

 Granada is easily accessible from your Lecrín Valley holiday villa and makes an ideal day’s outing during your stay in Restábal.
 Situated on the north-western side of the Sierra Nevada mountain range, Granada is home to the famous Alhambra Palace and gardens.
 The old Moorish neighbourhoods of the Albaicín, with its steep, winding, narrow streets and of Sacromonte, with its cave houses, perch on a hill opposite the Alhambra.

-A large choice of cultural activities awaits the visitor to Granada and its province, including music, dance, theatre, exhibitions, museums.
-Historical monuments such as ancient ruins, castles and fortresses, nobles’ palaces and mansions, churches and cathedrals, of all sizes and styles, abound all over the province.
+A large choice of cultural activities awaits the visitor to Granada and its province, including music, dance, theatre, exhibitions and museums.
+Don’t miss the exceptional International Festival of Music and Dance – each year in June/July.
+Historical monuments of all sizes and styles abound all over the province.
+You’ll find ancient ruins, castles, fortresses, nobles’ palaces and mansions, churches and cathedrals.

-However Granada is not just the Alhambra.
-Don’t miss the imposing Cathedral and the Royal Chapel where the Catholic Kings, Ferdinand and Isabel are buried; the Carthusian (Cartuja) Monastery, one of the finest examples of the Spanish baroque style, or the Church and Monastery of San Jeronimo, the first monastery to be built after the reconquest of the city by the Christians.
+Don’t miss the imposing Cathedral.
+The Catholic Kings, Ferdinand and Isabel are buried in the Royal Chapel.
+Marvel at the Carthusian (Cartuja) Monastery, one of the finest examples of the Spanish baroque style.
+See the Monastery of San Jerónimo, the first to be built after the reconquest of the city by the Christians.

 The Alhambra Palace